hyunchol-jun/markdown-cv/index.md

 ## Certifications

-`Jul 2014`
-Oracle Database 10g Administrator Certified Professional (OCP)
+Oracle Database 10g Administrator Certified Professional (OCP) `Jul 2014`

-`May 2014`
-Oracle Certified Professional, Java SE 6 Programmer
+Oracle Certified Professional, Java SE 6 Programmer `May 2014`

 ## Experience

-`Nov 2019 - May 2020`
 Aircraft Maintenance Engineer - Apprentice
 Jazz Aviation LP
+`Nov 2019 - May 2020`

 - Collaborated with team leader and other members to ensure 100% task completion with no delays.
-- Communicated effectively with team leader and other members to coordinate tasks and avoid potential conflicts.
+- Communicated effectively with the team leader and other members to coordinate tasks and avoid potential conflicts.
-- Successfully increased data integrity in the task management system by accurately documenting the task and reporting discrepancy.
+- Successfully increased data integrity in the task management system by accurately documenting the task and reporting discrepancies.

-`Jul 2013 - Jun 2014`
 Sales Operation
 Oracle Korea
+`Jul 2013 - Jun 2014`

 - Collaborated with the sales and operation team to discover potential business growth opportunities and support existing customers, resulting in a 5% increase in customer satisfaction.
-- Organized the preparation of an annual government evaluation, which required organization-wide cooperation and resulted in obtaining top score of ‘AA’.
+- Organized the preparation of an annual government evaluation, which required organization-wide cooperation and resulted in obtaining a top score of 'AA.'

 <!-- ### Footer